internet-identity-labs/nfid-docs/content/en/wallet/request-transfer.md

 ## Signature and types

-`requestTranser` is an asynchronous method which opens the NFID window and asks the user to consent a token transfer.
+`requestTranser` is an asynchronous method which opens the NFID window and asks the user to approve a token transfer.

 ```typescript
 requestTransfer(params: RequestTransferParams, options?: NFIDProviderConf): Promise<RequestTransferResult>